ming-codes/ember-cli-d3/README.md

 Just like D3 itself, it is not the goal of this project to become a widget library.
 Instead, this project will provide a framework to integrate D3 visuals into Ember application.
 This includes integrating `d3.timer` with Ember's run loop, `graph` test helper to aid with visuals with transitions, and easy way to import [many d3-plugins](https://github.com/ming-codes/d3-plugins-dist).

-Please note that this project is still in alpha stage and I'm seeking feedback on how it can be improved.
+Please note that this project is in beta stage and I'm seeking feedback on how it can be improved.

 ## Gallery